 Although there are few programs that directly support the production of housing that accommodates populations with special needs, many programs indirectly support housing for those with special needs.
 Program 5 of the 5th Cycle Housing Element updated the City's ADU provisions and this resulted in the production of 35 new ADUs during the 2014-2019 period.
-ADUs can provide opportunities for those with special needs such as seniors or those with disabilities, including developmental disabilities, by creating housing in an independent setting while still allowing for support from caregivers who reside on the same lot.
-Other programs that provide indirect support for those with special needs includes Program 12, which supports very low-income families, older adults, and those with disabilities by providing financial support to assist with rent payments.
+ADUs can provide opportunities for those with special needs such as seniors or those with disabilities, including developmental disabilities, by creating housing in an independent setting while still allowing for support for those with special needs includes Program 12, which supports very low-income families, older adults, and those with disabilities by providing financial support to assist with rent payments.
 The City continued to participate in countywide programs to support lower income households, including those with special needs, as demonstrated in Programs 9, 10, and 11 providing homeownership assistance to those with the greatest need.
 Homeownership assistance can free up other household funds so that those with disabilities have additional funding to go toward any needed retrofits that may be better suited to specific needs.
 Through Program 13, the City continues to contract fair housing services and refers inquires to the fair housing agency.